 - Sleep apnea

 Belly fat is the accumulation of abdominal fat that results in an increased waist size.
 It is also known as central adiposity or abdominal obesity.
 It increases as you get older, mainly after pregnancy or when you start to drink too much.
 That’s why they call it a “beer belly!”

 The fat that rests between your skin and abdominal wall is known as subcutaneous fat.
 It’s the type of fat that you can pinch.
 It is located under your skin, between your skin and muscles.
-Subcutaneous fat is not directly linked to metabolic risk, and with small amounts of this type of fat, will not increase your risk of disease.
+Subcutaneous fat is not directly linked to metabolic risk.
+With small amounts of this type of fat, it will not increase your risk of disease.

 The next layer of fat, the fat that surrounds your internal organs is known as visceral fat.
 It is linked to metabolic syndrome and other health conditions such as Type 2 Diabetes and heart disease.
-Visceral fat is very dangerous because it releases dangerous compounds into your body that is biologically active and can produce an excess of hormones.
+Visceral fat is very dangerous.
+It releases dangerous compounds into your body that is biologically active and can produce an excess of hormones.

 Many studies have been done on visceral fat.
 And many researchers describe it as an active organ in the body that creates hormones and inflammatory substances.